revelt/revelt/README.md

 👋 Hi!
 I'm Roy; I'm from the UK 🇬🇧.

-🔭 All my Open Source projects are published on [Codsen](https://github.com/codsen), my company's GitHub org account, not here.
+🔭 All my Open Source projects are published on [Codsen](https://github.com/codsen), my personal company's GitHub org account, not here.

 I wrote and maintain a broad spectrum of Open Source programs (npm handle `royston`, [see npm-stat](http://codsen.com/royston)), for example: